OdetteThurlbourn/CalculatorBasic/README.md

 # Basic Online Calculator
-## A standard calculator that is used predominately online, a simple to use tool for solving a multitude of mathematical equations.
+## Standard calculator used predominately online.
+A simple to use tool for solving a multitude of mathematical equations.
 _________________